Helmholtz-HiRSE/helmholtz-hirse.github.io/_events/2025_06_13-rsehpcatisc.md

 ### Contribution submissions:
 {: #submission}
-To present a lightning talks at RSEHPC@ISC25 use this [submission form](https://forms.gle/4QP9GNPU2jncTuHa9).
+The submission for lightning talks at RSEHPC@ISC25 is now closed.
+The program for the workshop will be published soon.
 RSEHPC@ISC25 will emphasise an open and inclusive atmosphere and we encourage proposals from a diverse range of areas and backgrounds.

-The deadline for submissions is March 7, 2025.

 ### Organising committee:
 {: #orga}